M. John Harrison: 2002–2012: The Kefahuchi Tract trilogy and other works

+2012–present: Modern works

 Harrison published two short stories on Kindle: Cave and Julia (2013) and The 4th Domain (2014).

 In 2014, Rhys Williams and Mark Bould organised a conference on Harrison's work at the University of Warwick, UK, called "Irradiating the Object: M. John Harrison".
 The keynote speakers were Fred Botting (Kingston University) and Sara Wasson (Edinburgh-Napier University).
 The conference papers, including the keynote address by Tim Etchells, was published as M. John Harrison: Critical Essays edited by Rhys Williams and Mark Bould.

 In 2016, he received an honorary D. Litt. from the University of Warwick, UK.